IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python.rst

 ===================

 IfcOpenShell-Python provides Python bindings to the core IfcOpenShell C++ system, as well as high level analysis and authoring functions.
+All the capabilities of the C++ core are available in Python.

 .. toctree::
    :hidden: